El Junquito raid: Domestic

 The raid was met with outrage from the Venezuelan opposition and accusations of extrajudicial killing.

 Venezuelan President Nicolás Maduro applauded the operation, describing it as being an "order fulfilled" and said that "every group that is armed and financed to bring terrorism will suffer the same fate".
 Some leading opposition figures including Maria Corina Machado, Antonio Ledezma and Luisa Ortega Díaz condemned his killing.

 International

+International organizations, in particular the Inter-American human rights system and the International Criminal Court, have investigated the allegations of an extrajudicial killing in El Junquito.
+The Inter-American Commission on Human Rights received the allegation as a petition filed by Foro Penal and the Robert & Ethel Kennedy Human Rights Center and referred the case to the Inter-American Court of Human Rights.
+The Court has been reviewing the case, which remains pending.

 The international media and some politicians and citizens all over the world defined what has happened in El Junquito as a massacre and harshly criticized Maduro and his government.

 Some of the countries were: Brazil, Colombia, with criticism from former President Andrés Pastrana, United States, with angry comments from Senator Marco Rubio, Guatemala, Paraguay, Uruguay, Spain, Bolivia's former president Jorge Quiroga, and France.
 Additionally, the main media in Italy (including Corriere della Sera, La Stampa, Repubblica, Il Giornale) reported the news of the "massacre" on the first page for a full week.